Socialz: Multi-Feature Social Fuzz Testing: Characterisation of User Behaviour (Stage 1/3)

-To focus on content creation, content annotation, and network creation, we select the following fives types of GitHub events: \begin{itemize} \item WatchEvents and ForkEvents can be likened to liking a public profile page. \item PushEvents can be thought of as being invited to a group with permission to publish some content. \item PullRequests can be thought of as requesting permission to publish something to a group. \item FollowEvents represent establishing a connection or friendship with another user.
+Next, we explicitly establish similarities between GitHub events to activities as they can be found on other networks.
+In particular, we focus on GitHub events that are akin to content creation, content annotation, and network creation: \begin{enumerate}[topsep=2mm] \item \textit{WatchEvents} and \textit{ForkEvents} can be likened to liking a public profile page. \item \textit{PushEvents} can be thought of as being invited to a group with permission to publish some content. \item \textit{PullRequests} can be thought of as requesting permission to publish something to a group. \item \textit{FollowEvents} represent establishing a connection or friendship with another user.
 Unfortunately, as of December 2013 FollowEvents have stopped being recorded in GH~Archive, we need to create a workaround where connections between users are based on their similarity.
-To ensure consistency in our analysis, we disregard the existing FollowEvents in the GH~Archive data and instead utilise only our own approach (see Section~\ref{sec:solrep}). \end{itemize}
+To ensure consistency in our analysis, we disregard the existing FollowEvents in the GH~Archive data and instead utilise only our own approach (see Section~\ref{sec:solrep}). \end{enumerate}

-Finally, to ensure that our dataset is as complete as possible, we further adjust its size by filtering it to only include events from the years 2011 to 2016.
+Finally, to ensure that our dataset is as complete as possible, we further adjust its size by filtering it to only include events from the years 2011 to 2016 (see Table~\ref{tab:original}).
 This decision allows us to compile a relatively complete dataset (i.e. starting from the beginning of GH~Archive's records and going up to a particular date), rather than having more recent but incomplete data (e.g. like considering the last six years until today) in which possibly all relevant events would have occurred before the starting date of the snapshot.

-Table~\ref{tab:original} summarises the events in the original dataset, which we represent internally as an edge list containing 6,742 events between users and repositories.